-2.5.1 SPEED SYSTEM ASSEMBLY
+2.5.1 SPEED SYSTEM ASSEMBLY.

-The speed-bar consists of the bar that the pilot pushes with their feet, as well as the two cords that connect it to the speed system components on the risers.
+The speed-bar consists of the bar that the pilot pushes with their feet, as well as the two chords that connect it to the speed system components on the risers.
 Once you have chosen the type of speed-bar you prefer, you must install it.
 Some considerations:

-- You should use the type of speed-bar you consider appropriate, depending on the type of harness, personal preferences, etc. - The speed-bar is detachable to facilitate its connection and / or disconnection to the risers as well as subsequent adjustment. - To connect it to the harness, please follow the instructions of the harness manufacturer.
-The majority of harnesses have a speed system pre-installed. - The standard connection of the speed-bar to the speed system is via Brummel hooks, where two slots in the hooks are interlocked, making their connection / disconnection easy.
-However, any connection system that is safe may be used.
+•you should use the type of speed-bar you consider appropriate, depending on the type of harness, personal preferences, etc. •The speed-bar is detachable to facilitate its connection and / or disconnection to the risers as well as subsequent adjustment. •To connect it to the harness, please follow the instructions of the harness manufacturer.
+The majority of harnesses have a speed system pre-installed.

-2.5.2 CHANGING THE RISER CORDS
+2.5.2 CHANGING THE RISER CHORDS

-In spite of the speed system having pulleys to reduce friction to a minimum, the frequency with which the speed-bar is used causes the cord to wear and you may need to replace them.

-In all Niviuk gliders the speed system cords on the risers are completely removable and easily replaceable.
-You can use the Brummel hooks, not use them, remove them, use another type of connector, etc. It is even possible to fix the speed-bar cords directly to the speed system on the risers.
-This last option makes the connection / disconnection more laborious, but means the cord has maximum travel without obstructions or restrictions which is very useful for some models of harnesses.
+In spite of the speed system having pulleys with bearings to reduce friction to a minimum, the frequency with which the speed-bar is used causes the chord to wear and you may need to replace them.
+In all Niviuk gliders the speed system chords on the risers are completely removable and easily replaceable.
+You can use the Kite hooks, not use them, remove them, use another type of connector, etc. It is even possible to fix the speed-bar chords directly to the speed system on the risers.
+This last option makes the connection / disconnection more laborious, but means the chord has maximum travel without obstructions or restrictions which is very useful for some models of harnesses.